MacManley/f1-23-udp/README.md

 ## **Do the vehicle indices change?**
 During a session, each car is assigned a vehicle index.
 This will not change throughout the session and all the arrays that are sent use this vehicle index to dereference the correct piece of data.

-## **What are the co-ordinate systems used?**

-Here is a visual representation of the co-ordinate system used with the F1 telemetry data.

-![Diagram

-Description automatically generated](Aspose.Words.01edf42c-17a2-49a2-965c-e50b14328043.002.png) ![Logo

-Description automatically generated with low confidence](Aspose.Words.01edf42c-17a2-49a2-965c-e50b14328043.003.png)

 ## **What encoding format is used?**
 All values are encoded using Little Endian format.